 Cost per mille(CPM): Also known as cost per thousand impressions.
 Advertising price is based off every thousand times the advert is served or loaded on a website/popup.
 Commonly used in banner advertising.

 Crawlers: Programs which collect data on the internet going from page to page.
 Search engines use these to index websites.

-Crawl depth: The level of your website that crawlers go to – many websites don’t let crawlers index deep content.
+Crawl depth: The level of your website that crawlers go to – most websites block crawlers from certain areas.

 Dark/Deepweb: The parts of the internet which can’t be traditionally indexed and require special browsers to visit.

 Deep Content: Pages deep within a website’s index.
 Usually 2 layers away from the homepage.

 Directory: Similar to search engines.
 A website used to index other websites of a specific theme – Eg. yell.com

 Disavow: The process of unapproving a link to your website which means that search engines don’t take the link into account if it is from an irrelevant source.

 Domain authority(DA): A measure of a website (or domain).
 Search engines use this to vet backlinks.